kuptan/terraform-operator/README.md

 Check the [Terraform Operator Project](https://github.com/orgs/kube-champ/projects/1) to see what's on the roadmap

 ## Contributing
-This project welcomes contributions and suggestions.
+If you find this project useful, help us:

+- Support the development of this project and star this repo! :star:
+- Help new users with issues they may encounter :muscle:
+- Send a pull request with your new features and bug fixes :rocket:

 For instructions about setting up your environment to develop and extend the operator, please see [contributing.md](./docs/contributing.md)

-When you submit a pull request, the pull request has to be signed